AlexPof/D_2n_Homometry/README.md

 # D_2n Homometry

-C algorithms for brute-force enumeration of homometric sets in the dihedral groups D_2n
+C algorithm for brute-force enumeration of homometric sets in the dihedral groups D_2n

+See [the paper 'Homometry in the Dihedral Groups: Lifting Sets from Zn to Dn' by G. Genuys and A. Popoff](https://link.springer.com/chapter/10.1007/978-3-319-71827-9_4) for more theoretical information.

 ==========